Keyboard shortcuts

 Review

 Once the project has been created you will be able to access its main view.
 For interacting with this project from the CLI you need to pass the organization and project IDs.
-Note in the part of the URL organizations/<number>/projects/<number>.
-The first is the organization ID and the second the project ID.
+In the picture below, note the part organizations/<number>/projects/<number> of the URL.
+The first number is the organization ID (36) and the second the project ID (545).

 Project view

-These IDs can be configured as environment variables and the CLI will use them while executing.
+These IDs can be configured as environment variables that the CLI will read.

 export AUDITHUB_ORGANIZATION_ID=<organization id>